 While peanut butter ice cream can certainly be enjoyed all on its own, I just have to say, “What’s peanut butter without chocolate?!”
-Our family has a strong commitment to the PB + Chocolate combo.
-So I highly recommend serving this up with a drizzle of easy homemade hot fudge sauce over the top.
+Our family has a strong commitment to the PB + chocolate combo.
+So I highly recommend serving this up with a drizzle of easy homemade hot fudge sauce or chocolate magic shell over the top.
 It’s fantastic!

 More Ice Cream Recipes: Butter Pecan Ice Cream is full of luscious buttery caramel flavor and studded with salty, crunchy toasted pecans.
 Cookie Monster Ice Cream is super fun with its blue color, and so yummy with its fresh vanilla bean flavor, plus bites of cookie dough and Oreos.
 And Chocolate Malt Banana Ice Cream, a copycat version of one of my favorite flavors from a local Minnesota ice cream shop!

 Whenever I make this ice cream, I’m always amazed by the simplicity of the recipe.
 This homemade peanut butter ice cream requires just 5 basic ingredients!

 - Peanut butter – Any brand of creamy peanut butter will work.
 I prefer Jif.

 - Half-and-half – The “cream” part of this ice cream.